If you'd like to start a new hobby with your kids, this robust, well-rounded choice provides the gateway to enjoyment.

 Not enough instructions accompany this product to teach a beginner how to get the most out of it.

 This telescope is equipped with features that help ensure the first-time user will have a positive experience.
 Compact model that comes with everything you need to get started, including a tripod, a finderscope, 2 eyepieces, and a Barlow lens.

 Can be difficult to assemble in the beginning, but it gets easier with practice.

-Simple yet effective and geared towards younger kids.
+Simple yet effective and geared toward younger kids.
 Includes smartphone adapter and wireless camera remote.
 Travel bag included.
 Easy to set up, take down, and transport.

 Intermediate and advanced users may find it too simple.